-2. Impact: New Source of Light and Glare.
-Project lighting will not result in sleep disruption or significant wildlife impacts, but will nonetheless introduce a substantial new source of light.
+Impact: New Source of Light and Glare.

+Project lighting will not result in sleep disruption or significant wildlife impacts, but will nonethelessintroduce a substantial new source of light.
 This impact is not due to any individual feature or features, but due to the result of introducing a large urban development within a rural landscape.
 Though the impact cannot be made less than significant, usage of lighting fixtures that minimize glare and light trespass can reduce the impact to some degree.
 (Significant)

 Finding: Changes or alterations have been required in, or incorporated into, the Project which substantially reduce the significant environmental effect as identified in the EIR.
 While the proposed aesthetics mitigation measure requires all lighting to be subject to the 2008 Building Efficiency Standards Section 147 and to use only fixtures approved by the International Dark Sky Association to reduce the Project's impact on the nighttime sky, this impact is significant and unavoidable because the Project site will still be a source of urban nighttime light and glare in an area where there is no other light pollution.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.